-1 Michigan's mandatory expulsion law defines a dangerous weapon as a firearm, dagger, dirk, stiletto, knife with a blade over 3 inches in length, pocket knife opened by a mechanical device, iron bar, or brass knuckles.
+Michigan's mandatory expulsion law defines a dangerous weapon as a firearm, dagger, dirk, stiletto, knife with a blade over 3 inches in length, pocket knife opened by a mechanical device, iron bar, or brass knuckles.
 See MCL 380.1313(4).
-It should be further noted that the District will not be required to expel a student for possessing a weapon if the student establishes in a clear and convincing manner at least one of the following: 1) the object or instrument was not possessed by the student for use as a weapon, or for direct or indirect delivery to another person for use as a weapon: 2) the weapon was not knowingly possessed by the student: 3) the student did not know or have reason to know that the object or instrument constituted a dangerous weapon: 4) the weapon was possessed at the suggestion. request, or direction of, or with the express permission of, school or police
+It should be further noted that the District will not be required to expel a student for possessing a weapon if the student establishes in a clear and convincing manner at least one of the following: 1) the object or instrument was not possessed by the student for use as a weapon, or for direct or indirect delivery to another person for use as a weapon; 2) the weapon was not knowingly possessed by the student; 3) the student did not know or have reason to know that the object or instrument constituted a dangerous weapon; 4) the weapon was possessed at the suggestion, request, or direction of, or with the express permission of, school or police authorities.
+See MCL 380.1311(2).

-STUDENT CONDUCT V.
+V. STUDENT CONDUCT

-A. Attendance
+A. ATTENDANCE